ekkus93/sparkle_motion/docs/NOTEBOOK_AGENT_INTEGRATION.md

 ### 5. Manual clip review + retries

-Automated clip-level QA no longer runs inside the notebook workflow.
+Clip-level automation is paused inside the notebook workflow.
 After each `videos_wan` invocation completes, operators should:

 1. Inspect the emitted MP4 plus thumbnails via the artifact viewer to confirm